⚠️ We are currently updating our 2021/22 tax guidance across the website

 Help-to-Buy ISAs were introduced from 1 December 2015 and could be opened until 30 November 2019.
 They are a type of ISA designed to help first-time buyers save up for a deposit for their new home with the government adding a tax-free bonus of up to 25% to all money saved (provided you save a minimum of £1,600, up to a maximum bonus of £3,000).
 The maximum monthly deposit is £200 each calendar month.
 It was possible to deposit an additional £1,000 when the account was first opened.

 If you have a Help-to-Buy ISA, you can transfer those savings into a Lifetime ISA or you can continue to save into both.
 However, you can only use the bonus from one of the ISAs to buy a house.
-Furthermore, from 2018/19, if you transfer Help-to-Buy ISA savings into a Lifetime ISA they will count towards the £4,000 contribution limit (they did not if the transfer was made in 2017/18).
+Furthermore, if you now transfer Help-to-Buy ISA savings into a Lifetime ISA they will count towards the £4,000 contribution limit.

 Finally, although not an ISA as such, a government-incentivised savings scheme, Help-to-Save, was introduced in September 2018 and is aimed at supporting people on low incomes to build up their savings.
 Over four years, regular savers can deposit up to £50 a month and receive up to £1,200 in tax-free government bonuses.